Living in Singapore

 - A copy of Guardian’s NRIC and Passport

 Students studying at SFMS who require accommodation can be housed in hostels at either ACS Oldham Hall or Nanyang Girls’ Boarding School with supervised care by a housemaster/housemistress.
+For students who wish to consider the homestay option, our strategic partner, Evo House Services, also provides a wide range of care and support for our students.

-(A) ACS Oldham Hall (preferred)
+(A) ACS Oldham Hall (Hostel Accommodation)

 Living in a boarding school enables boarders to have the opportunities to learn beyond the classroom and be equipped with important life skills.